Bmi Doctors

 Potential Complications

-• Brain damage: Prolonged, severe low blood sugar can cause brain damage.
+• Brain Damage: Prolonged low blood sugar can harm the brain.

-• Death: Although rare, severe untreated low blood sugar can be life-threatening.
+• Death: Though rare, severe untreated hypoglycemia can be fatal.

-• Alcohol consumption: Drinking alcohol, especially on an empty stomach, can lower your blood sugar levels.
+• Alcohol Consumption: Drinking alcohol, especially on an empty stomach.

 Managing Low Blood Sugar